ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Furthermore, this document uses "names" or "identifiers" for groups and nodes.
 Their different meanings are summarized below.

-* Group name: the invariant once established identifier of a group.
+* Group name: The identifier of a group.
+Once established, it is invariant.
 It is used in the interactions between Client, AS, and RS to identify a group.
 A group name is always unique among the group names of the existing groups under the same KDC.

-* GROUPNAME: the invariant once established text string used in URIs.
+* GROUPNAME: The text string used in URIs to identify a group.
+Once established, it is invariant.
 GROUPNAME uniquely maps to the group name of a group, although they do not necessarily coincide.

 * Group identifier: the identifier of the group keying material used in a group.
 Unlike group name and GROUPNAME, this identifier changes over time, when the group keying material is updated.

-* Node name: the invariant once established identifier of a node.
+* Node name: The identifier of a node.
+Once established, it is invariant.
 It is used in the interactions between Client and RS, as well as to identify a member of a group.
 Within the same group, a node name is always unique among the node names of all the current members of that group.

-* NODENAME: the invariant once established text string used in URIs to identify a member of a group.
+* NODENAME: The text string used in URIs to identify a member of a group.
+Once established, it is invariant.
 Its value coincides with the node name of the associated group member.

 This document additionally uses the following terminology: